department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/june-2022-research/conversation-guide.md

 - Is there any important information missing in this section?
 - Do colorblind users struggle to see or interpret the dark red text?

-## Third Task: Discuss action items in bills section - 5 minutes
+## Fourth Task: Discuss action items in bills section - 5 minutes

 **Task goal: Validate that the logical next step for debts is effectively presented to the Veteran and they know how to take action on it.**

 - What do you think you'd want to do with this information?

-- What would you do next if you wanted to pay or request help for one of these debts?
+- What would you do next if you wanted to pay or request help for your debt?

-- What do you expect to see if you click the Manage your VA debt link?
+- What would you expect to see if you clicked the Manage your VA debt link?

+- What would you expect to see if you clicked the Manage your VA bills link?

 ### Things to watch for:

-- Do veterans want to act on individual items or go to another page to see details about all of them?
 - Do veterans know how to take action on debts that are due?
-- What do veterans expect to happen if they click the Manage your VA debt link?
+- What do veterans expect to happen if they click the one of the action links?
+- Are the two different action links for managing VA debt and VA bills confusing or preferred?
 - Is the action link standing out enough?

-## Fourth Task: Discuss details in the payments section - 5 minutes
+## Fifth Task: Discuss details in the payments section - 5 minutes

 **Task goal: Validate that the most important pieces of payment information are being presented on My VA.**

-- Let's take a look at the section that says Recent payments deposited.
+- Let's take a look at the section called Benefit Payments.
 Can you describe to me what you think this section is for?
 What's standing out to you?

 - Based on the titles of these line items, tell me how you think you would have come to have these showing in your account.

-- Do you know where these payments were deposited to?
+- Would you know where these payments were deposited to? *If no* How would you go about finding out?

-- Why are you seeing two payments here and a link to view your payment history?
+- What would you do if you wanted to see more than just your most recent payment?

 - What's the most important piece of information you would want to know about your payments?

-- Let's say you used to receive payments from the VA but now you don't anymore.
-How long do you think you'd want to see these past deposits in your account?
-If they were here for a set amount of time and then you could only access them in your payment history, what would you want that amount of time to be?
+- Let's say you used to receive payments montly from the VA but now you don't anymore.
+How long do you think you'd want to see the most recent payment here?

 - Is there anything you expect to see here that you don't?
 Is anything about this section confusing to you?